Giant: Norse

 In Norse mythology, the jötnar (cognate with eotenas and ettin) are often opposed to the gods.
 While often translated as "giants", most are described as being roughly human-sized.
 Some are portrayed as huge, such as some frost giants (hrímþursar), fire giants (eldjötnar), and mountain giants (bergrisar).
 The jötnar are the origin of most of various monsters in Norse mythology (e.g. the Fenrisulfr) and in the eventual battle of Ragnarök, the giants will storm Asgard and fight the gods until the world is destroyed.
 Even so, the gods themselves were related to the jötnar by many marriages and descent; there are also jötnar such as Ægir who have good relationships with the gods and bear little difference in status to them.
-Odin, often regarded as the chief good, is the great-grandson of the jötunn Ymir.
+Odin, often regarded as the chief god, is the great-grandson of the jötunn Ymir.
 Norse mythology also holds that the entire world of men was created from the flesh of Ymir, a giant of cosmic proportions whose name is considered by some scholars to share a root with Yama of Indo-Iranian mythology.

 Trolls are beings that are sometimes very large.
 The name troll is applied to jötnar.

 An old Icelandic legend says that two night-prowling giants, a man and a woman, were traversing the fjord near Drangey Island with their cow when they were surprised by the bright rays of daybreak.
 As a result of exposure to daylight, all three were turned into stone.
 Drangey represents the cow and Kerling (supposedly the female giant, the name means "old hag") is to the south of it.
 Karl (the male giant) was to the north of the island, but he disappeared long ago.

-A bergrisi – the traditional Protector of Southwestern Iceland – appears as a supporter on the coat of arms of Iceland.
+A bergrisi – the traditional protector of southwestern Iceland – appears as a supporter on the coat of arms of Iceland.